Phenomenal Woman

 That’s me.

-Understanding “Phenomenal Woman”
+What is “Phenomenal Woman” About?

-Central Ideas and Themes
+Central Ideas and Enduring Themes

 In-Depth Analysis of the Poem

-Stanza 1: Defining Beauty Beyond the Superficial
+Stanza 1: Redefining Beauty Beyond the Superficial

 Pretty women wonder where my secret lies.